Vega: Debris disks

 Observations, first with the Palomar Testbed Interferometer by David Ciardi and Gerard van Belle in 2001 and then later confirmed with the CHARA array at Mt.
 Wilson in 2006 and the Infrared Optical Telescope Array at Mt.
 Hopkins in 2011, revealed evidence for an inner dust band around Vega.
 Originating within 8 AU of the star, this exozodiacal dust may be evidence of dynamical perturbations within the system.
 This may be caused by an intense bombardment of comets or meteors, and may be evidence for the existence of a planetary system.

+The disk was also observed with ALMA in 2020, the LMT in 2022 and with Hubble STIS and JWST MIRI in 2024.
+The ALMA image did resolve the outer disk for the first time.
+The Hubble observation is claimed as the first image of the disk in scattered light and found an outer halo made up of small dust grains.
+JWST observations also detected the Halo, the outer disk and for the first time the inner disk.
+The infrared observations also showed a gap at 60 AU for the first time.
+The dust interior of the outer disk is consistent with dust being dragged by the Poynting-Robertson effect.
+The inner edge of the inner disk is hidden behind the coronagraph, but it was inferred to be 3-5 AU from photometry.
+The star is also surrounded by hot infrared excess, located at the sub-AU region, leaving a second gap between the inner disk and the hot dust around the star.
+This hot infrared excess lies within about 0.2 AU or closer and is made up of small grains, like graphite and iron and manganese oxides, which was previously verified.